prasanthLalapeta/datatables-and-highcharts/README.md

 And open `index.html` file in your browser and play around it :)

-Even app is line in https://poc-table-comparision.herokuapp.com/
+Even app is live in https://poc-table-comparision.herokuapp.com/

 Have fun 😄